 A student can only receive assistance from one HOPE program at a time (HOPE grant, HOPE Scholarship, Zell Miller Scholarship).
 Students who have a bachelor’s degree are not eligible for any form of HOPE.

 This scholarship is funded by the Georgia Lottery.
 The HOPE Scholarship covers some tuition for students seeking a degree at a technical college or university.
 The student must be a 1993 or later high school graduate with a 3.0 grade point average (GPA) in a college preparatory track or a 3.2 GPA in a technical curriculum track to be eligible for the HOPE Scholarship.
 Students must also meet the rigor requirements.
 Students become ineligible for HOPE scholarship seven years after the date they graduated high school or equivalent.
-Students who received a HOPE scholarship payment prior to summer 2011 are not subject to the 7 year rule.
+Students who received a HOPE scholarship payment prior to summer 2011 are not subject to the 7 or 10 year rule.
 Active duty military service time does not count against the seven-year period.